-SHELTER IN PLACE: WHAT IT MEANS TO SHELTER IN
+SHELTER IN PLACE: WHAT IT MEANS TO SHELTER IN PLACE

-Sheltering in place provides protection from hazards, minimizes the chance of injury and the time necessary to allow for a safe evacu should be done by selecting a small, interio possible, with no or as few windows as pos authorities issue directives to shelter-in-pla walk outdoors, take refuge indoors immedi
+Sheltering in place provides protection from external hazards, minimizes the chance of injury and/or provides the time necessary to allow for a safe evacuation.
+This should be done by selecting a small, interior room if possible, with no or as few windows as possible.
+When authorities issue directives to shelter-in-place, do not walk outdoors, take refuge indoors immediately.